Dynamsoft/barcode-reader-javascript-samples/1.hello-world/8.read-video-nuxtjs/README.md

 npm run dev
 ```

-If you followed all the steps correctly, you will have a working page that turns one of the cameras hooked to or built in your computer or mobile device into a barcode scanner.
-Also, if you want to decode a local image, just click the `Image Decode` button and select the image you want to decode.
-Once barcodes are found, the results will show in a dialog.
+If you have followed all the steps correctly, you should now have a functioning page that allows you to scan barcodes from a webcam or a built-in camera.
+Additionally, if you want to decode a local image, you can click the `Image Decode` button and select the image you want to decode.
+Any barcodes that are detected will be displayed in a dialog.

 ## Project Setup